Five Tips for Getting Rid of a Painful Bleb (Milk Blister)

 3) Apply pressure, gently.
 Your baby is the best person to apply pressure to the bleb when she nurses, especially after you apply a warm wet compress.
 But you can also - gently - manipulate the area behind the bleb after using a compress to see if you can get the bleb to release.
 A pump is generally not very effective because it pulls instead of pushing from behind the bleb.

 5) Open it, safely.
 Ask your healthcare provider to open the bleb using a sterile instrument.
-If you've tried everything else and your provider is unwilling to do so, The Womanly Art of Breastfeeding recommends using a sterile needle (held in a candle flame to sterilize) to open the bleb by picking at it from the side and using sterile tweezers to peel back the layer of skin.
 After the skin is opened, either by your provider or yourself, be sure to use an antibiotic ointment (see above) on the affected area to prevent infection.

 More resources on blebs and how to get rid of them: